-Master of Science in Environment and Natural Resources
+Master studies in Environment and Natural Resources

 Careful land use and a sustainable economy are the key societal challenges of the coming decades.
 How can we bring about change that leads to sustainable development?
 What strategies, methods and conditions will make this transition possible?
 These questions form the starting point for the inter- and transdisciplinary Master's in ENR programme.

 The goal of the new consecutive MSc is to provide in-depth, disciplinary training.
 Simultaneously, graduates of this environmental Master's programme, which is unique among universities of applied sciences, possess strong skills in combining technical, scientific and social science disciplines.

 "I chose this Master's program because it takes an interdisciplinary approach to addressing environmental challenges.
 The scientific modules allow me to strengthen my scientific skills, and I can bring my professional and academic experience into play when examining socio-economic questions.
 In my opinion, networked thinking makes it possible to take vital action in the field of sustainable development."

 Sebastian Bradford, Agrofoodsystems, Life Cycle Assessment Research Group

 - A unique course of programme which, thanks to the involvement in research units, strengthens your disciplinary skills and provides you with socio-economic and technological knowledge.